yuqinouou/Springboard/Capstone_Project/doc/Capstone_Project_StackOverflow_Proposal_modified.md

 		- day of the week
 		- tags/categories
 		- number of tags
-		- title word count
+		- title word counts
-		- body word count
+		- question mark on title?
-		- internal link to other questions
+		- number of paragraphs
-		- use of external link
+		- number of external links
-		- use of formula
+		- number of code chunks
-		- use of code chunk
+		- numer of any other html formatting
 		- Image files
 		- Use of polite words - 'Please', 'Thank you'
 		- (More)